henriettemiko/TimelessFlex/README.md

 ### Repository structure

-[ATAC](./ATAC): script for processing of ATAC-seq data and peak calling with MACS2 and IDR
+[ATAC](./ATAC): scripts for processing of ATAC-seq data and peak calling with MACS2 and IDR

 [ChIP](./ChIP): scripts for processing of ChIP-seq data for histone modifications H3K27ac/me3 and H3K4me1/3 and peak calling with JAMM